 As far as I understand it, it’s a whole course on helping you get fast and effective SEO results in your campaigns.
 The idea is to implement a lot of the strategies Alex teaches in his videos, which by the way you can find on YouTube for free as well as updated tactics that are only available within the program itself.

-Reasons why I will not be buying this program:
+4 reasons why I will not be buying ROI Optimization: